Summer 2023 Financial Information

 Section 1009.286, Florida Statutes, mandates that each student shall be assessed an additional per credit hour charge for each hour in excess of the total number of credit hours required to complete the baccalaureate degree.
 This law is in effect for students who began college at any institution during the Fall 2009 semester or later.

 Students who enroll must pay fees and tuition in full by the tuition and fees payment deadline.
 Students who fail to pay tuition in full by the fee payment deadline will be assessed a late payment fee of $100.00 and may have their schedule cancelled.
-All waivers, vouchers, Intern Participation Certificates, agency billings, and department billings for all students, including those receiving financial aid, must be submitted no later than the third day of the semester or session.
-You may pay by check, cash, money order, or FSUCard.
+All waivers, vouchers, Intern Participation Certificates, agency billings, and department billings for all students, including those receiving financial aid, must be submitted no later than the fifth day of the semester or session.
+You may pay by check or money order.
 Payments may be submitted by mail, drop box, or in person.
 Florida State University also takes credit cards and e-checks (online only) at http://fees.fsu.edu.
 Cards accepted online include American Express, Discover, MasterCard, and Visa.
-There is a 2% non-refundable scaling fee to cover the cost of providing this online payment service.
+There is a 2.75% non-refundable scaling fee to cover the cost of providing this online payment service.
 Classes added after the drop/add deadline must be paid for within five calendar days.
 Foreign and two-party checks are not accepted.
 Make checks payable to Florida State University.
 Include your local phone and local address on each check and one of the following: your EMPLID, the last four digits of your social security number, or your FSU e-mail address.

-The Florida Prepaid College Program does not pay the full amount of tuition and fees owed to the University, nor do Intern Participation Certificates.
+The basic Florida Prepaid College Program does not pay the full amount of tuition owed to the University, nor do Intern Participation Certificates.
 Students must pay the remaining balance due by the posted tuition payment deadline.

 Paying Your Tuition and Other Fees